sebastienheyd/boilerplate-email-editor/readme.md

 In the editing of the content of an e-mail, you will find a "Insert a variable" button.
 This button allows you to insert a variable in the e-mail and make it uneditable.

 However, you can also enter the variables by hand by framing them with [ and ].
+In this manner, you can also add variables to the subject line of the email.

 Example : "Hello [first_name]"